AmirMahdyJebreily/hili-cat/README.md

 3. Additional formatting options
 4. Bug fixes and test improvements

-For detailed information on how to contribute, please read the [Contributing Guide](CONTRIBUTING.md).
+For detailed information on how to contribute, please read the [Contributing Guide](docs/en/CONTRIBUTING.md).

 ## Language Configuration

-`highlight` is designed to be easily extended with support for additional programming languages.
+`hili-cat` is designed to be easily extended with support for additional programming languages.
-To learn how to add support for your favorite language, see the [Language Configuration Guide](CONFIG_GUIDE.md).
+To learn how to add support for your favorite language, see the [Language Configuration Guide](docs/en/CONFIG_GUIDE.md).

 ## Release Process